 There are commemorative coins and banknotes but did you ever hear about commemorative passports?
 Let me enlighten you.
 There are commemorative passports, but they are scarce.
 I know about these examples, which I will introduce here.
 If you think there are more, please let me know.
 Commemorative Passports History

 The 1976 Bicentennial passport is smaller.
 Prettier.
 Easier to keep clean.
 Its cover, a new, more durable leather-grained vinyl material in dark blue, corresponding to the field of the US flag, is replacing the lighter “horizon blue” of passports issued from 1961 through 1975. and the dull green of the ones before that.

 The foil stamping of the lettering and Great Seal is done in silver-colored aluminum rather than gold.
-On the front cover is the inscription, “Bicentennial 1776-1976”; on the back cover is the Bicentennial seal.
+On the front cover is the inscription, “Bicentennial 1776-1976”; on the back is the Bicentennial seal.
 Commemorative Passports History

 There’s a new look inside the Bicentennial passport, too.
 Its interior pages feature a Liberty Bell pattern printed with a specially-formulated red and blue ink.
 A grid pattern is printed on the visa pages to encourage the orderly stamping of entry and exit stamps.

 And for the first time, conforming to international practice, the passport is bilingual.
 The message from the Secretary of State, the captions of the identification data, and the titles of the amendments and endorsements page appear in both English and French.

 The passport fee in 1976 was $10 plus an execution fee of $3.
 The passport had only twenty pages and was valid for five years.
 The Bicentennial was issued only during the calendar year 1976.
 Commemorative Passports History

 USA: Benjamin Franklin – 200 years US Consular Service

 In 1993 the blue US passport became green again to honor Benjamin Franklin and the 200th anniversary of the US Consular Service.